Aml-Hassan-Abd-El-hamid/Islamic-inheritance-using-AI-qias-2025/RAG/README.md

 This project implements a comprehensive RAG system that combines dense vector embeddings with language model generation to answer complex questions about Islamic inheritance law.
 The system achieved **44.0% overall accuracy** on multiple-choice questions, representing a **12.5 percentage point improvement** over the base generation model alone.

+The orginal work was done via a kaggle notebook that can be found here: https://www.kaggle.com/code/amlhassan/rag-using-qwen

 ## Key Features

 - **Arabic Text Processing**: Specialized normalization and tokenization for Arabic text